EV charging for condos

 - Share why working with a high-quality hardware and software partner will help control installation, maintenance and energy costs.

-- Be sure to mention the many incentives and other funding sources help available for installing EV infrastructure, and how working with a company like ChargePoint can help maximize those incentive dollars.
+- Be sure to mention the many incentives and other funding sources available for installing EV infrastructure, and how working with a company like ChargePoint can help maximize those incentive dollars.

 - Share that ChargePoint has been in the EV fueling business since 2007 — before there was a single mass-market EV on the road.
 We know how to make offering EV charging easy for property owners.